kjetilv/dropwizard-configstack/README.md

         .bundle());
 ```

-Now our simple example will include:
+Now our simple example will also find:

 ```
 common-config.yaml